 Thus, I urge you to make wise lifestyle choices to avoid these triggering events.
 Follow my list of 15 simple habits that lead to great health.

 Hormone replacement therapy in women has proven effective for lowering Lp(a), but I typically do not promote hormone replacement, only as a last resort.
 Time-release niacin lowers Lp(a) by 20-30%.
 N-acetyl cysteine, vitamin C, and L-carnitine also have promising data.

 Because of the increased clotting risk associated with Lp(a), it is my personal recommendation to use Flow along with marine omega 3 oils, mixed tocopherol vitamin E, and garlic.
 EDTA may also help with blood flow and clotting.

 The risks of Lp(a) are real.
-Book have been written on the subject.
+Books have been written on the subject.
 In fact, Pharma is gearing up drug trials to lower Lp(a) with pharmaceuticals.